cisagov/dotgov-data/docs/architecture/0001-automated-zone-file-updates.md

 - Implementing this approach requires more time as we determine the frequency we check with, becoming familiar with the Cloudflare API, and implementing in an Action.

 ## Decision
+Update July 8, 2024: gov.txt now pulls zone file data from Cloudflare rather than CZDS, for the benefits described above.

 We will start with automating the zone file via CZDS since it provides easier access over updated domain data and it presents as the most efficient path to prototyping continuous updates of the zone file.

 The initial approach will involve building a GitHub Action that runs an automation script.
 The automation script, at certain intervals, pulls up-to-date domain data from CZDS and downloads the new CZDS file.